akfincode/gcp-dfpnewco/README.md

 # dfpnewco
 ![language:Java](https://img.shields.io/badge/Language-Java-red.svg?style=flat-square)

-GCP Dataflow Implementation to ingest data into BigQuery
+GCP Dataflow Implementation to ingest DoubleClick times series data into BigQuery.
+This implementation demonstrates and highlights the use of Dataflow as a better alternative to Lambda architecture.

 ## Setup